 Ameriprise Financial Services in Focus

-Based in Minneapolis, Ameriprise Financial Services (AMP) is in the Finance sector, and so far this year, shares have seen a price change of 41.53%.
-The financial services company is paying out a dividend of $0.9 per share at the moment, with a dividend yield of 2.44% compared to the Financial - Investment Management industry's yield of 2.95% and the S&P 500's yield of 1.89%.
+Headquartered in Minneapolis, Ameriprise Financial Services (AMP) is a Finance stock that has seen a price change of 43.76% so far this year.
+The financial services company is currently shelling out a dividend of $0.97 per share, with a dividend yield of 2.59%.
+This compares to the Financial - Investment Management industry's yield of 3.12% and the S&P 500's yield of 1.94%.

-Looking at dividend growth, the company's current annualized dividend of $3.60 is up 2% from last year.
-Over the last 5 years, Ameriprise Financial Services has increased its dividend 5 times on a year-over-year basis for an average annual increase of 11.09%.
+Looking at dividend growth, the company's current annualized dividend of $3.88 is up 9.9% from last year.
+In the past five-year period, Ameriprise Financial Services has increased its dividend 5 times on a year-over-year basis for an average annual increase of 11.09%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, Ameriprise's payout ratio is 24%, which means it paid out 24% of its trailing 12-month EPS as dividend.
+Ameriprise's current payout ratio is 24%, meaning it paid out 24% of its trailing 12-month EPS as dividend.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Ameriprise Financial, Inc. (AMP) : Free Stock Analysis Report

 To read this article on Zacks.com click here.